eslint/rfcs/designs/2023-rule-options-defaults/README.md

 - Standardize how both developers and end-users can reason about default rule options
 - Encourage writing rules that allow tooling such as [`eslint-doc-generator`](https://github.com/bmish/eslint-doc-generator) to describe rule options programmatically - and therefore more consistently

-Doing so would be a breaking change as it impacts what values are passed to the `create` method of rules.
+A new `useRecursiveOptionDefaults` option would be made available to ESLint plugins to let them opt into the behavior.

 ## Detailed Design